BillTheBest/promethius/README.md

 ## Concept

-Reaktor is designed to be simple and easy to understand.
+Promethius is designed to be simple and easy to understand.
 There are only really two main concepts that you'll need to understand when creating widgets.

 ### 1. Websocket Channel